-Sphere Effect Analysis Strategy
+Business Impact Analysis Strategy

 Methodological Steps for Developing a Sphere Effect Analysis

-- Severity level 0: No effect
+- Severity level 0: No impact

-- Severity level 1: Major effect
+- Severity level 1: Major impact

 - Severity Level 2: Intermediate level

-- Severity level 3: Inessential effect
+- Severity level 3: Inessential impact

-Typically, the analysis requires revising the financial and operational effects of the interruption to estimate the maximum tolerable period of interruptions.
+Typically, the analysis requires revising the financial and operational impacts of the interruption to estimate the maximum tolerable period of interruptions.
 Once the maximum tolerable period of interruption is calculated, a priority for their recovery should be established.
 A vital activity that has a briefer maximum tolerable period of interruption compared with another vital activity is assigned a higher recovery priority.
 Considering today’s connectivity and the dependency on information technology, the trend of maximum tolerable period of interruptions is to moderate in terms of duration and probably they will be near to zero in the near future.

-7) Determine recovery time objectives for vital activities: ‘The recovery time objective is the actual time set for resumption of product, facility, or activity delivery after an event’.
+7) Determine recovery time objectives for vital activities: ‘The recovery time objective is the actual time set for resumption of service or activity delivery after an event’.
 The recovery time objective, which is the length of time between an interruptive event and the recovery of resources, indicates the time available to recover interrupted resources.
 The maximum tolerable period of interruption value expresses the maximum threshold for the recovery time objective value.

-(9) Determine recovery point objectives for vital activities: the recovery point objective is the amount of data misplaced because of a sphere interruption.
+(9) Determine recovery point objectives for vital activities: the recovery point objective is the amount of data misplaced because of a business interruption.
 The recovery point objective is the time that will take to investigate, repair, and perform all the arrangements to be able to activate the recovery time objective.
 Recovery point objective is measured as the time between the last saved data and the interruptive event.

 Information Gathering Methods

 - Survey: the method applies a set of questions which are prepared in advance and are sent to each activity owner.
 The survey allows covering a vast number of respondents.
 However, this method has two main limitations:

-Sphere Effect Analysis Project Management
+Business Impact Analysis Project Management

 If external consultants are involved, the project manager should ensure that the consultants operate diligently together with the vital activity owners.